github/docs/content/desktop/installing-and-configuring-github-desktop/overview/supported-operating-systems.md

 ---
 title: Supported operating systems
 intro: 'You can use {% data variables.product.prodname_desktop %} on any supported operating system.'
-miniTocMaxHeadingLevel: 4
+miniTocMaxHeadingLevel: 3
 redirect_from:
   - /desktop/getting-started-with-github-desktop/supported-operating-systems
   - /desktop/installing-and-configuring-github-desktop/supported-operating-systems
 versions:
-  free-pro-team: '*'
+  fpt: '*'
+shortTitle: Supported OS
 ---
-### About supported operating systems
+## About supported operating systems

 The following operating systems are supported for {% data variables.product.prodname_desktop %}.
 - {% data variables.desktop.mac-osx-versions %}
 - {% data variables.desktop.windows-versions %}.
 You must have a 64-bit operating system to run {% data variables.product.prodname_desktop %}.

-### Troubleshooting problems on macOS
+## Troubleshooting problems on macOS
 If you're encountering problems using {% data variables.product.prodname_desktop %} on macOS, here are resolutions to try.
 For more information, see [`known-issues`](https://github.com/desktop/desktop/blob/development/docs/known-issues.md).

-#### `The username or passphrase you entered is not correct` error after signing into your account
+### `The username or passphrase you entered is not correct` error after signing into your account

 This error can occur when {% data variables.product.prodname_desktop %} can't access your stored credentials on Keychain.